xiaoyayue/data_viz_final_project/README.md

 ## Stories

-### The Predictive Power of Economic Complexity
+### - The Predictive Power of Economic Complexity
 Economic Complexity (EC) surpasses the predictive power of economic growth (EG), commonly considered as the unique way to achieve economic and human development.
 In the example below, life expectancy is picked as the representative human development indicator since it also reflects the magnitude of other human develoment indicators to some degrees: better educations and better income are key to remain a healthy lifestyle and afford proper care and treatment.
-The ggplot2 visualizations below substantiated the superiority of EC in evaluating country economic development and performance: the correlation between ECI and life expectancy and ECI is much more clear than that between EG and life expectancy.
+The ggplot2 visualizations below substantiate the superiority of EC in evaluating country economic development and performance: the correlation between ECI and life expectancy and ECI is much more clear than that between EG and life expectancy.

 ##### The Correlation Between Life Expectancy and ECI
 <img src="http://drive.google.com/uc?export=view&id=15LUcvEKubl8t2NzfIhqQyKOlL9h8HcW6" alt="Google Logo">